SanketDhabarde/firegram/README.md

 ## Features:💻
 1. You can post images
+2. View full image
-2. Delete your images
+3. Delete your images
-3. Like others post
+4. Like others post

 ## Technology used:👨‍💻
 1. React Js